 When some of the world's leading brands need speed and clarity, they turn to Simpson Grierson.
 Why?
 Because our brand promises decisive, commercial advice from recognised experts.

-If this expertise sets us apart, so does our depth.
-Simpson Grierson's IP practice is more than double the size of that of any other commercial law firm in New Zealand - led by two internationally-recognised IP practitioners, in Earl Gray and Richard Watts.
+The depth of our IP team sets us apart.
+It is double the size of any other commercial law firm in New Zealand and led by two internationally-recognised IP practitioners - Earl Gray and Richard Watts.

-This strength is reflected in our trade mark and design prosecution practices, which include portfolios for some of the world's leading brands.
-We are also sought out for some of the country's most significant IP disputes and appeals.
+This strength is reflected in our trade mark and design prosecution practices.
+These include portfolios for some of the world's leading brands.
+We are also sought out for some of New Zealand's most significant IP disputes and appeals.

 Simpson Grierson's other practice areas regularly seek our IP expertise, including our mergers & acquisition specialists whom we have advised on some of New Zealand's largest commercial transactions.